-Q.4.1 1996 - May [6] (a), RTP Descriptive What a What are the essentials of a good Cost Accounting System.
-(6 m OR 2004 - May [1] {C} (b), 2005 - Nov [1] {C} (b) Descriptive Discuss Discuss the essentials of a good Cost Accounting System.
-(2, 4 marks) OR 2012 - Nov [5] (a) Descriptive Briefly Briefly explain the essential features of a good cost accounting system.
+Q.4.1 1996 - May [6] (a), RTP Descriptive

+What are the essentials of a good Cost Accounting System.
+(6 marks)

+OR 2004 - May [1] {C} (b), 2005 - Nov [1] {C} (b) Descriptive Discuss Discuss the essentials of a good Cost Accounting System.
+(2, 4 marks) OR 2012 - Nov [5] (a) Descriptive Briefly explain the essential features of a good cost accounting system.
 (4 marks)

 To be successful, a good cost accounting system should possess the following essential features: 1.
-Simple and easy to operate The system to be simple practical, flexible & capable of meeting the requirements of a concern.
+Simple and easy to operate The system to be simple practical, flexible and capable of meeting the requirements of a concern.
 2. Accuracy The data to be used by the cost accounting system should be exact & accurate otherwise the output of the system will not be correct.
 3. Cost-effective The cost of installing and operating the system should justify the results.
 The benefit from the system should exceed the amount to be spent on it.
 4. Management's Role The top management should have full faith in the costing system and should provide help towards its development and success.
+5. Relevance of Data The system should handle and report relevant data for use of managers for decision making.
+It should not sacrifice its utility by introducing meticulous and unnecessary details.